 Sole traders and IR35 – no intermediary

-If contractors rarely work as sole traders for the reasons explored above, then is IR35 even a consideration?
+If contractors rarely work as sole traders for the above reasons, then is IR35 even a consideration?

-The answer to this lies in the fundamental basis of IR35 – otherwise known as The Intermediaries Legislation.
+The answer to this lies in the fundamental basis of IR35, a.k.a.
+The Intermediaries Legislation.

-The rules were created in 2000 to clamp down on the use of intermediaries (limited companies) by workers, who would otherwise be deemed to be ’employees’ were it not for the existence of the limited company in the recruitment chain.
+The rules were created in 2000 to clamp down on workers’ use of intermediaries (limited companies).
+Were it not for the existence of the intermediary, some workers would be considered ’employees’—subject to standard employment taxes.

-So, IR35 will not apply to an engagement if the worker is not working via an intermediary (a limited company).
+So, IR35 does not apply to an engagement if the worker is not working via an intermediary (a limited company).

 However, employment status is not merely a consideration for limited company workers.